Summer Jobs at Laramie River Ranch

 We have simple bunkhouse style accommodations.
 Bathrooms and showers are in our nearby lodge.
-You will have as many as four roommates.
-Crew are expected to keep their living area picked up and clean.
-Employees are not allowed to have overnight guests stay in the employee housing.
+You will have one to four roommates.
 No pets are allowed.
 Bed linens, pillows, and towels are provided.
-Washers and dryers are shared by housekeeping, guests, and staff.
-Hours of operation will be posted.
+Washers, dryers, and detergent are available at no charge.

 Crew breakfast is served a half-hour before the guests eat.
-Crew eats both lunch and dinner with guests.
+The crew shares both lunch and dinner with guests.
 Our wait and kitchen staff eat before or after meals and will not be able to eat meals with guests unless it is their day off.
 Three meals, appetizers, fruit and snacks, desserts, beverages, and cookies are all provided for one low daily rate.

 Pay is hourly with overtime paid at time and a half.
 Bonus opportunities are available for those who satisfactorily complete their employment agreements.
 While rates are all inclusive, guests often leave tips which are split equally based on hours worked.

 Of course, the real perks are the adventures you'll experience as part of daily ranch life.
 Round up cattle, learn to ride bareback, or go for an all-day cookout ride.
 Fly fish the pristine waters of the Laramie River or head off to summit your first mountain peak.